 By 1916 with a growing population and business district, the city's hydro plant could not keep up with demand.
 In that year and each year there after, the utility began purchasing increasing amounts of additional power from COPCO and later from Pacific Power and Light at wholesale prices.
 The city, in turn, sold power to its citizens over its own distribution lines at retail prices.
 Contracts for the purchase of power continued uninterrupted for the next 64 years.

-In 1962, the city stopped producing its own power and the antique hydroelectric plant on Ashland Creek was shut down.
-In 1985 a new generator was installed and it still runs to this day.
-It produces less than one percent of the city's electrical needs.
+In 1962 the antique hydroelectric plant on Ashland Creek was shut down but reopened in 1985 with a new generator.
+It produces less than two percent of the city's electrical needs.